You might be looking to understand the usage of variance and standard deviation in PERT formula.

 Following discussion assumes data points are Normally Distributed.

-There is a 68.27% Probability of completing the trip within 105±30 minutes.
-Let us answer why did we take the probability as 68.27%.
+According to the statistical theory, there is a 68.27% Probability of completing the trip within 105±30 minutes.

 R => E_PERT ± (n * σ)